The only kind of Marshallese horizon you will ever see.

 A model canoe for racing.

-Nitwa the storyteller and wife.
+Nitwa the storyteller (below).

 Leaving Ujae.